Crusading movement: Other theatres of war

 The historian Simon Lloyd notes that "crusading was never necessarily tied" to the Holy Land.
 As early as 1096, Pope Urban urged Catalan nobles to remain in Iberia, promising equal spiritual rewards.
 The First Lateran Council in 1123 officially equated campaigns against the Moors (Iberian Muslims) with Crusades.
-These Iberian Crusades drove Christian expansion, reducing Al-Andalus to the Emirate of Granada by 1248.
+These papally-sanctioned campaigns drove Christian expansion, reducing Al-Andalus to the Emirate of Granada by 1248.
 (Note: In 1095, the Almohads—a newly emerged fundamentalist Muslim power—inflicted a heavy defeat on the Castilian royal army at Alarcos, but were decisively routed by a large crusader army at Las Navas de Tolosa in 1213.)

 Some crusades emerged from conflict with pagan groups.
 In 1107–08, Saxon leaders referred to the pagan Slavic Wends' territory as "Our Jerusalem", though anti-Wendish war was recognized as a crusade only in 1147.
 From then, northern German, Danish, Swedish, and Polish rulers launched papally sanctioned campaigns against Slavic, Baltic, and Finnic tribes—collectively termed as the Northern Crusades.
-By the 1260s, leadership had passed to the Teutonic Order's warrior monks.
+By the 1230s, leadership had passed to the Teutonic Order's warrior monks, who also launched attacks on the neighbouring Orthodox Rus' principalities.

 Crusading zeal also turned against Christian foes of the papacy.
 "Political crusades" were launched against Emperor Frederick II, his heirs, and rebellious papal vassals.
 (Note: The first "political crusade" was proclaimed by Pope Innocent III in 1199 against Markward of Anweiler, a German aristocrat who contested Innocent's regency claim in Sicily.)
 From 1209, Pope Innocent III targeted heretics—Christians who rejected Church doctrine—and Crusades were proclaimed after 1261 against the restored Byzantine Empire.

 Later crusades

 Despite internal divisions, the Reconquista continued, ending with the conquest of Granada by Castile and Aragon in 1492.
 In the early 14th century, Preussenreise—seasonal anti-pagan raids in the Baltic—became a hallmark of chivalric culture.
-The historian Eric Christiansen called these "an interminable crusade".
-In the Western Mediterranean, popes also proclaimed crusades against Christian enemies, including Aragon, Sicily, and rogue mercenaries.
+(Note: Unlike other crusading theatres, where war and truce alternated, these seasonal campaigns made the Baltic conflicts, in the words of the historian Eric Christiansen, "an interminable crusade".)
+In the Western Mediterranean, popes also proclaimed crusades against Christian enemies, including Aragon, and Sicily.
 During the Western Schism (1378–1417), rival popes called crusades against each other's supporters.
 (Note: At the onset of the schism, Urban VI granted crusading privileges to the English bishop Henry le Despenser to attack the Flemish supporters of his rival, Clement VII, and to the English duke John of Gaunt to campaign against John I of Castile, who also backed Clement.)

 Extensive piracy in the Mediterranean revived anti-Muslim crusading in the mid-14th century.
-(Note: The Aydinids lordship in Anatoli, infamous for its naval raids, was targeted by three crusades between 1333 and 1347.)
+(Note: The Aydinids lordship in Anatolia, infamous for its naval raids, was targeted by three crusades between 1333 and 1347.)
 International campaigns targeted the rising Ottoman Empire but failed to stop the fall of Constantinople in 1453.
-The Hussite Wars reignited anti-heretical crusades in 1420, and the Reformation saw indulgences granted to Catholics fighting Protestants, including Irish forces opposing Queen Elizabeth I. Although the Reformation weakened papal authority, the papacy continued to promote crusades, helping form anti-Ottoman "holy leagues" well into the early 18th century.
+The Hussite Wars reignited anti-heretical crusades in 1420, and the Reformation saw indulgences granted to Catholics fighting Protestants.
+Although the Reformation weakened papal authority, the papacy continued to promote crusades, helping form anti-Ottoman "holy leagues" well into the early 18th century.